tendermint/tendermint/UPGRADING.md

     GasWanted, GasUsed, Events)` responses;
   - `BeginBlock#Events`.

-### P2P Protocol

-The default codec is now proto3, not amino.
-Check out the [TODO]() for motivation behind this change.
-The schema files can be found in the `/proto` directory.

 ## v0.33.4

 ### Go API

 - `rpc/client` HTTP and local clients have been moved into `http` and `local` subpackages, and their constructors have been renamed to `New()`.

 ### Protobuf Changes

 When upgrading to version 0.33.4 you will have to fetch the `third_party` directory along with the updated proto files.

 ## v0.33.0